-A balance must be struck between revenues and expenditures.
-By law, budgets must be balanced and cannot exceed available resources.
+By law, the budget must be balanced and expenditures cannot exceed available resources.
 A balanced budget is when total expenditures are equal to total revenues.
 However, the budget is also balanced in situations where total expenditures are less than total revenues, also called a surplus.
-A third way a budget is balanced is when total resources (previous year balance plus current year revenues) are greater than total expenditures.
+A third type of a balanced budget is when total resources (previous year balance plus current year revenues) are greater than total expenditures.